 Categorical Data Analysis

-A comprehensive overview of methods of analysis for binary and other discrete response data, with applications to epidemiological and clinical studies.
-It is a second level course that presumes some knowledge of applied statistics and epidemiology.
-Topics discussed include 2 × 2 tables, m × 2 tables, tests of independence, measures of association, power and sample size determination, stratification and matching in design and analysis, interrater agreement, logistic regression analysis.
+This course is a comprehensive overview of methods of analysis for binary and other discrete response data, with applications to epidemiological and clinical studies.
+Topics discussed include 2×2 tables, m×2 tables, tests of independence, measures of association, power and sample size determination, stratification and matching in design and analysis, interrater agreement, and logistic regression analysis.

 Applied Regression II